$125 off any CGM Plan. Use code WINTER125

 Research has found that changes in sleep architecture occur during the different phases of the menstrual cycle.
 A regular menstrual cycle occurs in two main phases: the follicular phase and the luteal phase.

-• Increased sleep onset insomnia
+• Increased sleep-onset insomnia and sleep deprivation

 • Lower sleep quality and efficiency